15'

 The Second Quintet was commissioned by the 20th Sligo International Chamber Music Festival, supported by Sligo Co.
 Council's Creative Ireland Programme, and was premièred by Dermot Dunne and the Vogler Quartet in St. Columba's church, Drumcliffe on May 6th 2019.

-Its rhythmic structure is derived from the relationship between the tonic and dominant notes of each maqam, inspired by the geometry of tawḥīd (unity) as described in ‘The Sense of Unity: The Sufi Tradition in Persian Architecture' by Nader Ardalan and Laleh Bakhtiar (1973).
+Opening and closing with breath (rūḥ), the harmonic system of the piece draws on maqamat saba (Fajr), bayātī (Zuhr), rast (Asr), segyah (Maghrib) and hijaz (Isha), with a rhythmic structure derived from their respective tonic-dominant ratios, inspired by the geometry of tawḥīd (unity) as described in ‘The Sense of Unity: The Sufi Tradition in Persian Architecture' by Nader Ardalan and Laleh Bakhtiar (1973).

-This tracing of the interweave between the Jewish cantorial traditions of chazzanut and the recitations of the muezzin in Islam is grounded in the principle of Waḥdat al-wujūd (Unity of Being) as expressed in the philosophy of Ibn Arabī (1165-1240).
+There are deep connections between the work and my first Quintet for Clarinet and String Quartet (2010); as such they may be considered consecutive movements in a longer cycle.
+This tracing of the interweave between the Hebrew cantorial traditions of chazzanut and the recitations of the muezzin in Islam is grounded in the principle of Waḥdat al-wujūd (Unity of Being) as expressed in the philosophy of Ibn Arabī (1165-1240).

 “Looking into the heart of light, the silence” wrote the poet T.S.
 Eliot; here, listening into the heart of sound, we find number.